PrinceSondakh/KonversiFinalProject_Prince_OOP/README.md

 # KonversiFinalProject_Prince_OOP
-Testing
-Name: Prince George Imanuel
-UNKLAB NIM: 105011510011/S21510045

-On this project, I made advanced converter desktop application with interactive character using JAVA Language Programming and NETBEANS software as it environment.
-This application consist of error handling, subnetting, primary number, advanced and interactive converter that using character as little guidance.
+I made this application at summer in 2016 in order to complete Final test of Object Oriented Programming when I took that class at University of Klabat.
+The lecturer name was Sevendi Eldrige Rifki Poluan.  advanced converter desktop application with interactive character(Live2d/GIF) using JAVA Language Programming and NETBEANS software as it environment.
+This application consist of error handling, subnetting, primary number, advanced and interactive converter that using character as little guidance and also, she's cute.